jberet/jberet-examples/deployment/README.md

 podman run -it -e POSTGRES_PASSWORD=123 -e POSTGRES_USER=batch_user -e POSTGRES_DB=batch_db -p 5432:5432 postgres
 ```

-Then you need to enable the prostrgres profile.
+Then you need to enable the postgres profile.
 This can be done with `-Ppostgres` or `-Dpostgres`.

 Here's the console output of from the server: